This post contains some affiliate links (See Disclosure Policy)

 In a large bowl, mix flour, oats, baking powder, baking soda, sugar, and flax together.

-In a separate medium- sized bowl mix peanut butter, egg, egg white, vanilla, oil and milks together.
+In a separate medium- sized bowl whisk peanut butter, egg, egg white, vanilla, oil and milks together.
 Mix dry ingredients with wet.

 Pour about 1/3 cup of batter into each side of sandwich maker.
 Spread evenly with spatula (make sure to get it into all corners).
-Close sandwich maker, lock and cook for 3 minutes.
+Close sandwich maker, lock and cook for about 3 minutes or until cooked through. * you really want to ensure that you use the least amount to cover the sandwich maker, as it won't cook through otherwise

 Remove with a spatula when done and repeat with remaining batter until all gone (ensuring to spray non-stick vegetable spray each time).